Ålgård FK: A new era

 1969 became an important year by two reasons.
 The new pitch was finished at Ålgård stadion, and November brought changes in the club.
 Young inexperienced leaders took almost total control over the general assembly and got the most important positions in the club.
 A new era started with a new generation leaders whom introduced objectives.
 Elderly ÅFK-members were disappointed and expected everything to go from bad to worse.
 The club was not promoted this year, but the club was in motion.
 The new leaders made the foundations for growth both in the economy and on the pitch, in quality and quantity, which gave results in the 70s and which made the foundation for today's club.
 The club hired a manager full-time in 1970, and the club was promoted to 3rd division again.

 ÅFK avoided relegation in 1971 and 1972, but the club struggled.
 The clubhouse was built in 1972 after many years of planning and was opened 21 March 1973.
 In 1973 women were given voting rights in the club, and the club had their first female officials.

 Ålgård was relegated in 1972, and was almost promoted the next year.
 It got especially heated when Djerv 1919 visited Ålgård.
 Djerv was up by 2–0 with only a couple of minutes to go, but the match ended by a 3–2 win for Ålgård.
 The players from Haugesund attacked the referee after the match, and the local police officer had to restore order.
 Several fines were given after the match.
-In the end Fartbutt 1919 won the promotion.
+In the end Djerv 1919 won the promotion.

 The next year became victorious when the club finally promoted after qualification against Odda and Flekkefjord, the same year the club celebrated their 50th anniversary.
 The team could not meet the expectations the following year, but was back in 3rd division only one year later.
 The club had an excellent youth team with players which would make an impact on the club in the years to come, like Peder Skårland, Gaute Engstrøm and Kåre Sivertsen.
 In addition, Sverre Kristian Vaule made the team.

 The club avoided relegation with Trond Tengesdal as manager.
 Before Tengesdal took charge, the club had a committee which picked the team for matches.
 This committee usually consisted of three persons.
 With Tengesdal this committee was removed, and the manager picked the team himself.
 The club got its second national player when Lars Hovland made his debut at Norway's Under-16.

 1979 was the last season where 3rd division had a league with only teams from Rogaland.
 Only the top five teams would qualify for the following years 3rd division.
 But Ålgård made a fine 2nd place which was far better than expected.